Mixed-sex sports: Direct competition

 It is uncommon in most organised sports to find individuals of both sexes competing head-to-head due to physiological differences.
 This is to ensure equal opportunity for both males and females to participate in fair sporting competition because of the divergence in physical capacity for athletic achievement.
 Young children often participate in mixed-sex sports leagues because the physical differences between males and females are not as pronounced before the age of puberty.
 Male puberty confers a measurable physical advantage on athletic performance, and male performance in athletic events begins to exceed that of age-matched females during early adolescence.
 Additionally, many non-contact sports separate men and women in competitive settings.
 Due to historical gender biases against women and lower levels of female participation, as well as the differences in physical capacity, these sports often maintain a female-only category while offering an open category for both men and women.

 In most forms of motorsport, men and women are allowed to compete in direct competition.
 Female competitors who have achieved wins at the highest levels of motorsport include Danica Patrick, Ellen Lohr and Michèle Mouton, with Mouton finishing runner-up in the 1982 World Rally Championship.
-There are some series which are female only in an effort to promote women in motorsport, most notably W Series and Formula Women.
+There are some series which are female only in an effort to promote women in motorsport, most notably the former W Series and F1 Academy.
 However, these series have caught criticism for segregating female drivers as opposed to supporting them in their own campaigns.